rkdud007/blog/content/blog/crypto.md

 ### community, but also friends

 Attention is one of the traits of the crypto community.
 As it is composed of unique types of people as mentioned above, it's multi-cultural, a heavily travel lifestyle, and also pretty young(this part I might be biased towards my friends group who are mostly in their 20s) and be friends not just college.
+Especially that was much true as the industry was pretty young, it attracted more risk-prone people.

 This friendly, open vibe extends to a further interesting point, it's definitely relatively easy to reach the top or be friends with people been in the scene for a long time.
 Industry is moving fast and unsettled, and still, small as a whole community kinda fits into Twitter. e.g, if someone is new to AI, it’d be hard to be friends with the founder of Antropic / OpenAI, etc, whereas in crypto can relatively easily encounter/communicate with people who are considered “top” in the industry.

 Not only for people based on this open source culture, but it's also easy to get learning materials as beginners, such as educational contents, open source projects, and a lot of initial support programs which not necessarily require 5+ years of phd.

 ## vibe is shifting
 Yes, things are changing.
 Overall, I view it as the industry is just growing up, different phase.
+Rather have more opportunity but just different vibe.

 A big shift is around the merging between crypto and with traditional world, which was pretty separate before.
 Type 3) could integrate crypto infra within traditional distributed channels and build as fintech 2.0.
 Or else, if you want a product, you have to find another problem to solve, not a crypto-native.
 Type 2) could continue as yet unregulated gambling.
 Only the remaining Type 1) might leave a small number of big players, such as some privacy chains.

 Regarding type 4), probably no more easy grant money for just doing a “cool project” without being useful in a business context.
 No extreme overflooding downstream of money for experimental ideas or projects, and attention does not matter much anymore(maybe still a token sale, it matters, but I’m talking more about the general context).

 Crypto has been such a unique environment for nerds who just want to build "cool stuff and somehow try to make it useful" can earn money and reputation.
-Unfortunately don’t think this was sustainable.
+But maybe now the rule of the game is changed, which again not a bad thing.